How Much Do Porcelain Veneers Cost in Nashville?

 | Full upper smile, 6 - 8 porcelain veneers | $11,000+ | 10 - 15+ years | 2 - 3 |

-How many teeth you actually need is something we map out at your consultation.
+How many teeth a smile actually needs comes out of the consultation.
 Some patients fix one chipped front tooth.
 Others redesign the whole smile line for even color and shape.
-The number of veneers, the material, and the complexity of the design set your price.

 Composite vs. Porcelain Veneers

 Both are called veneers, and both cover the front of a tooth.
-The material is the difference, and it changes everything about cost and longevity.
+The material is the difference, and it changes cost and longevity.

-Composite veneers are built right in your mouth.
-We layer tooth-colored resin onto the front of the tooth, shape it by hand, and cure it with a light.
+Composite veneers are built right in the mouth.
+A dentist layers tooth-colored resin onto the front of the tooth, shapes it by hand, and cures it with a light.
 One visit, no lab, lower cost.
-The trade-off: composite picks up stain faster and wears sooner, so plan on 5 to 7 years before a refresh.
+The trade-off is that composite picks up stain faster and wears sooner, so plan on 5 to 7 years before a refresh.

 Porcelain veneers are custom shells made in a dental lab from your impressions.
-They take two to three visits and cost more, but the porcelain resists stain, mimics the way real enamel catches light, and lasts 10 to 15 years or longer.
-For a full smile redesign where color and symmetry matter, porcelain is worth the difference.
+They take two to three visits and cost more.
+The porcelain resists stain, mimics the way real enamel catches light, and lasts 10 to 15 years or longer.
+For a full smile redesign where color and symmetry matter, porcelain is usually worth the difference.

 What Affects Your Veneer Cost?

 A single veneer to match an existing tooth and a full set designed from scratch involve different amounts of planning, lab work, and chair time.
-The factors behind your quote:
+The factors behind a quote:

 Number of Teeth